pbalwierczak/test/plan.md

 # Scootin' Aboot - Electric Scooter Management System

+Important: see plan-support.md for additional details.
+When implementing a point, mark it as done with x in [ ].

 ## Project Overview
 A backend service for managing electric scooters in Ottawa and Montreal, providing REST API for scooter event collection and mobile client reporting.
 These are the only requirements - no need to invent more: